On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Introduction

-To the best of our knowledge, for the task considered\footnote{This is a different task of joint distribution estimation under LDP guarantees~\cite{Zhang2018,Ren2018}.}, there are mainly three solutions for satisfying LDP by randomizing the user's tuple $\textbf{v}=[v_{1},v_{2}, \ldots, v_{d}]$\footnote{For the sake of simplicity, we will omit the index notation $\textbf{v}^{(i)}$ in the analysis as we focus on one arbitrary user $u_i$ here.}, which are described in the following:
+To the best of our knowledge, for the task considered\footnote{This is a different task of joint distribution estimation under LDP guarantees~\cite{Zhang2018,Ren2018}.}, there are mainly three solutions for satisfying LDP by randomizing the user's tuple $\textbf{v}=[v_{1},v_{2}, \ldots, v_{d}]$\footnote{For simplicity, we omit the index notation $\textbf{v}^{(i)}$ and focus on one arbitrary user $u_i$.}, which are described in the following: